syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/grouping/grouping.md

 To implement this functionality, follow these steps:

 1. Include an `input` element to capture the grouped row index.
-2. Add a `button` element with a **click** event binding to trigger the **onExpandCollapseButtonClick** method.
+2. Add a `button` element with a **Click** event binding to trigger the **onExpandCollapseButtonClick** method.
 This method retrieve the grouped rows from the grid's content table using the `querySelectorAll` method.
 3. Check if there are any grouped rows available.
 4. If grouped rows exist, locate the group caption element based on the entered row index.
 5. Call the `expandCollapseRows` method of the grid's group module, passing the group caption element to toggle its expand/collapse state.